gitasong/dev-oracle/README.md

-# dev-oracle
+# DevOracle (aka AskMeAnything)

-Quora-like question/answer forum for developers, with an emphasis on helping new developers in a non-nasty way.
+Quora-like question/answer forum for developers, with an emphasis on helping new developers in a non-snarky way.
 Users will be able to view all questions, ask a new question, update questions, view a question's detail, and answer questions from other users.

+#### By Nicole Freed

 ## Planning